sparkflows/sparkflows-docs/docs/installation-upgrading/connecting-spark-cluster.rst

 https://www.cloudera.com/documentation/enterprise/5-8-x/topics/admin_hdfs_proxy_users.html

-In your core-site.xml file for Hadoop, allow sparkflows user to impersonate other users.
+* In your core-site.xml file for Hadoop, allow sparkflows user to impersonate other users.
 Without impersonation enabled for this user, your Sparkflows application users trying to run jobs against a hadoop cluster would not be able to do so.

-Also, allow the appropriate groups that the sparkflows users will be able to impersonate belong to.
+* Also, allow the appropriate groups that the sparkflows users will be able to impersonate belong to.

-In the following example snippet, user “sparkflows” is allowed to impersonate users from hosts “host1” and host2”.
-The users being impersonated belong to the groups hive,hfs,hadoop,spark.
+* In the following example snippet, user ``sparkflows`` is allowed to impersonate users from hosts ``host1`` and ``host2``.
+The users being impersonated belong to the groups ``hive,hfs,hadoop,spark``.
 Your permissions are likely going to be different and more restrictive.

 Below is an example::